 Individual 50 mg frozen samples of muscle were homogenized, and total RNA was extracted using TRIzol (Invitrogen, CA, USA) as described previously [7].
 The extracted RNA was then reverse-transcribed into first strand cDNA using a ReverTra Ace® qPCR RT Kit (TOYOBO, Osaka, Japan).
 Quantitative RT (qRT)-PCR was performed in a total volume of 20 µL that contained 10 µL of 2× KOD SYBR® qPCR Mix (TOYOBO, Osaka, Japan) and 40 µM of each primer (Sigma-Aldrich, St Louis, MO, USA); the amplified products were detected with the CFX96™ Real-Time System (Bio-Rad Laboratories, Hercules, CA, USA).
 The reaction conditions were 98°C for 2 min and 40 cycles of 10 s at 98°C, 10 s at 60°C, and 30 s at 68°C. The expression level of the internal control β2-microglobulin was quantified simultaneously.
 Relative gene expression was determined using the ΔΔCT method.
 The following primers were used: 5′-GACAACTCCTCTCGCTTTGG-3′ and 5′-GGCATAATCGTATGGGTTGG-3′ for MYH1; 5′-GATGGCACAGAAGTTGCTGA-3′ and 5′-CTTCTCGTAGACGGCTTTGG-3′ for MYH2; 5′-TGTGTCACCGTCAACCCTTA-3′ and 5′-TGGCTGCAATAACAGCAAAG-3′ for MYH7; 5′-CCTGCATGAGTGTGTGCTCT-3′ and 5′-Gcaaagaggctggtcttcac-3′ for PGC-1α; 5′-gtttgagggggtaacagcaa-3′ and 5′-gctaactgcagagggtgagg-3′ for PPARα; 5′-actgagttcgccaagagcat-3′ and 5′-gcgttgaacttgacagcaaa-3′ for PPARδ; 5′-gctgtgcaggagatcacaga-3′ and 5′-gggctccataaagtcaccaa-3′ for PPARγ; 5′-ggagccttgatgtggtagga-3′ and 5′-tttcatccagccttccattc-3′ for AMPK; and 5′-TTTCATCCATCCGACATTGA-3′ and 5′-CCTCCATGATGCTGCTTACA-3′ for β2-microglobulin.

-S References
+References

 1. Banno H, Katsuno M, Suzuki K, Takeuchi Y, Kawashima M, Suga N, et al. Phase 2 trial of leuprorelin in patients with spinal and bulbar muscular atrophy.
 Ann Neurol.
 2009;65:140–150.